kareemhalabi/aitrading/README.md

 ### Regular Users

 #### Registration
 Registering an account can be done at /accounts/register.
-Enter your McGill email and follow the steps
+Enter your McGill email (all lowercase) and follow the steps.
+Note that your unsername is what you will use to login **not your email address**.

 #### Trading Bonds
 Bond information must all be entered manually as this data is not available on Morningstar UK.
 For the price, use a par value of 1, not 100